 When to Use Kafka vs Databricks: A Practical Decision Framework

-Most architects and data engineers struggle with fundamental questions when designing data pipelines:
+Most architects and data engineers face these critical questions when designing data pipelines:

 • Should I use Kafka or Databricks to transform data?